Leipziger Straße: History

 At its western end Leipziger Platz was given its current name in 1815 in celebration of the Coalition victory over the French Empire at the Battle of Leipzig, and it is sometimes assumed that Leipziger Straße was named at the same time: in fact it already had this name after the historic trade route to Leipzig.
 On the corner with Leipziger Straße stood the Wertheim department store, then the biggest in Europe.
 Demolished in 1955/56 the preserved basement of its ruins housed the Tresor techno nightclub in the 1990s.
 It is now the site of the Mall of Berlin shopping mall.

+The area around the Wilhelmstraße intersection before World War II was one of the centres of German national administration, being the location of various governmental buildings.